percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

 * :file:`gvwstate.dat`
   This file is used for Primary Component recovery feature.
-This file is created once primary component is formed or changed, so you can get the latest primary component this node was in.
-And this file is deleted when the node is shutdown gracefully.
+This file is created once the primary component is formed or changed, so you can get the latest primary component this node was in.
+This file is deleted when the node is shutdown gracefully.

-  First part contains the node :term:`UUID` information.
-Second part contains the view information.
-View information is written between ``#vwbeg`` and ``#vwend``.
-View information consists of:
+  The first part contains the node :term:`UUID` information.
+The second part contains the view information.
+The view information is written between ``#vwbeg`` and ``#vwend``.
+The view information consists of the following:

  - view_id: [view_type] [view_uuid] [view_seq]. - ``view_type`` is always ``3``
    which means primary view. ``view_uuid`` and ``view_seq`` identifies a unique